haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

 {% endcollapsibleh2 %}

-{% collapsibleh2 Problem: 404 error accessing the Magento Admin, storefront is accessible %}
+{% collapsibleh2 问题: 404 error accessing the Magento Admin, storefront is accessible %}

 When you access the Magento Admin, the following error displays in the browser: